 My predeparture specialist and my colleagues who have climbed Kilimanjaro have been great resources for information and support.
 Here are a few key pieces of advice I collected from them:

-• Bring lots of plastic bags, or stuff sacks, to keep items separated/organized, like wet or dirty clothes
+• Bring lots of stuff sacks to keep items separated/organized, like wet or dirty clothes

-• Pack your clothes in a garbage bag (within your duffle) for extra protection from wet weather
+• Pack your clothes in a bag (within your duffle) for extra protection from wet weather

 • Clean socks each day is a luxury not to be missed!